Neoserica rufoplagiatoides

 Neoserica rufoplagiatoides is a species of beetle of the family Scarabaeidae.
 It is found in Laos.

 Description

 Adults reach a length of about 4.4–5 mm.
 They have an orange brown, oval body.
 The head, meso- and metasternum are dark brown, while the pronotum and elytra are yellowish brown.
 The pronotum has two dark spot beside the anterior margin and the elytra have a dark sutural interval and dark posterior lateral intervals.
 The legs and antennal club are yellowish brown.
 The dorsal surface is mostly dull and nearly glabrous.

 Etymology

-The species name is derived from the species name rufoplagiata and the Greek suffix -oides (meaning similiar) and refers to the external similarity to Maladera rufoplagiata.
+The species name is derived from the species name rufoplagiata and the Greek suffix -oides (meaning similar) and refers to the external similarity to Maladera rufoplagiata.